michaelhyi/personal-website/README.md

 cd ../../
 ```

-7. Run the project.
+1. Run the project, starting both Spring Boot and Next.js applications.

 ```shell
 bun dev
 ```

-8. Format the project.
+8. Format the project using Prettier and ESLint.

 ```shell
 bun format
 ```

-9. Build the project.
+9. Build the project using Maven packaging and Next.js.

 ```shell
 bun run build
 ```

-10. Lint the project.
+10. Lint the project using Checkstyle, Prettier, and ESLint.

 ```shell
 bun lint
 ```

-11. Test the project.
+11. Run unit and integration testing using JUnit and E2E testing using Cypress.

 ```shell
 bun run test